thutahw/tp/docs/UserGuide.md

     ![remark](images/remarkFailureOutput.png)<br>
     *Figure 5.1.6b.
 Adding a remark to a patient - failure*

-**Note**:
+**Note:**

-When a remark is added to a patient successfully, the main display only shows the patient with the edited remark so that you do not need to scroll through the patient list to ensure that the new remark is added to that patient.
+1. When a remark is added to a patient successfully, the main display only shows the patient with the edited remark so that you do not need to scroll through the patient list to ensure that the new remark is added to that patient.
-If you wish to view the whole patient list again, you can use the `listpatients` command from section 5.1.2.
+If you wish to view the whole patient list again, you can use the `listpatients` command from [section 5.1.2](#512-list-all-patients-listpatients).

+2. Each patient can only have one remark.
+Using this command when a patient already has a remark will **replace** the existing remark with the new one entered.

+3. Entering only `remark INDEX` will automatically **remove** the current remark of the patient at that `INDEX`.

 ----------------------------------------------------------------------------------